Tigr89/NavMeshAssignment/README.md

 # NavMeshAssignment

-**Objective: Create a functioning navmesh surface with an agent that can use it to orient themselves to a destination.**
+**Objective: Create a functioning navmesh surface with an agent that can use it to orient itself to a destination.**
 Steps to complete:
 1. Download the project
 2. Attach the correct components to the correct objects, start with the Environent and the Walkable and Nonwalkable game objects.